4k1k0/stori/README.md

 The lambda should react to a S3 bucket.
 So when a new csv file is uploaded the tool generate the report and send the email.

-## Test
+## Tests

-You can run and verify the unit tests with:
+You can run the tests executing the following command:

 ```shell
 $ make coverage
 ```

+This will give you information about the tests coverage on your terminal and your web browser.